Product Discovery Techniques: Methods, Frameworks, and Tools

 For example, compare how competing apps handle onboarding and note where they lose users.
 If a competitor's dashboard looks like a control panel for a spaceship, streamline yours, and you'll win users over.

-7. Card Sorting
+7. Card sorting

 Card sorting involves asking users to organize and label content into categories.
 It helps you understand: